szczyglis-dev/py-gpt/docs/source/tools.rst

 Canvas
 ------

 The **Canvas** tool is a persistent Chromium/QWebEngine browser and interactive rendering surface used by the **Canvas (inline)** plugin.
-It can render generated HTML/CSS/JavaScript, open external webpages, support scoped interaction, annotations, screenshots, DOM inspection, and iterative live editing.
+It can render generated HTML/CSS/JavaScript, open external webpages, support scoped interaction, annotations, screenshots, DOM inspection, iterative live editing, and retrieve the user's current Painter drawing as runtime model input through ``get_user_painter_image``.
 Enable the plugin to expose the model-callable Canvas tools; the global ``Tools`` switch is not required.

 See :doc:`canvas` for the feature overview and :ref:`plugin-canvas-web-html` for the complete tool and configuration reference.